 A sharp intake of breath, and Aguilar turns pale.
 “Witchcraft!” he mutters and makes the sign of the cross.

 Feathered Serpent receives them under the palms, seated on a heavy oak chair inlaid with turquoise.
-At my suggestion he again wears the black velvet suit and soft black cap with green plume he wore on the occasion of his last meeting with Tendile.
+At my suggestion he again wears the black velvet suit and soft black cap with green plume he wore on his last meeting with Tendile.

 Tendile kisses the ground and puts a finger to his lips.
 Then his priests step forward and walk around Feathered Serpent and his retinue, fumigating them with incense.
 When it is done, Tendile announces to me: “I bring words of greeting and friendship to Malintzin from Revered Speaker.”